 There are average wages listed by the Bureau of Labor Statistics (BLS) for the nation; however, a word of caution about averages should be mentioned first.
 As we know, the average takes the highest and the lowest wages (and all the wages in between); therefore, while not a bad predictor for wages, doesn’t always account for local economic conditions.
-For example, the national average listed by the BLS for an EMT as of 2019 is $18.67 per hour.
-However, an EMT’s mean wage in Alabama is $14.54 per hour and the mean wage in Washington is $26.99.
+For example, the median annual wage for emergency medical technicians was was $35,470 in May 2021.
 This poses an obvious problem.
 There is great variability and it is difficult to know exactly how much to expect.

 I have called several employers of medical responders in order to gather wage data that will provide an idea of what real wages are in various locations.
 You can compare these to data on the Bureau of Labor Statistics:.
 Unfortunately, several of the organizations I called did not answer and a few did not provide information for some or all levels of emergency response workers.
 In some instances, such as with paramedics, data was pulled from www.usajobs.gov.
 Many government job postings for emergency responders are posted at that site.